huaihuaiweng/CS6400-project/README.md

 ```
 ### Data Preprocessing
 To initialize files into the vector and relational Databases:
-1. Run the cells in relational_db_upload.ipynb
+1. Run the cells in relational_db_upload.ipynb to load into the relational DB
-2. Run the cells in relational_paper_db.ipynb
+2. Run the cells in vector_db_preprocess.ipynb to load into the vector DB

 relational_paper_db.ipynb was utilized for our local testing of queries and does not need to be run for data preprocessing